-Everything about Chateau Jean Faux Bordeaux Superieur, Wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, history of the property, information on wine making and terroir.
+Learn everything about Chateau Jean Faux Bordeaux Superieur with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Jean Faux History, Overview

 Chateau Jean Faux is an estate with a lot of history in the region, Located not far from Cotes de Castillon, the property dates back to the 18th century.
 The modern age for Chateau Jean Faux begins in 2002, when the vineyard was purchased by Pascal Collotte.

 With its park like grounds, the property is quite large, in fact it occupies close to 45 hectares in total.
 The estate was in poor condition at the time of the purchase.

 In fact, only 1.5 hectares were considered to be in good enough condition to produce grapes that were suitable to make wine at the time.
 One of the first decisions made by Pascal Collotte was to bring in the well-known team of consultant, Stephane Derenoncourt.